kyma-project/control-plane/docs/cli/commands/kcp_runtimes.md

 ```
       --config string                Path to the KCP CLI config file.
 Can also be set using the KCPCONFIG environment variable.
 Defaults to $HOME/.kcp/config.yaml .
       --gardener-kubeconfig string   Path to the kubeconfig file of the corresponding Gardener project which has permissions to list/get Shoots.
 Can also be set using the KCP_GARDENER_KUBECONFIG environment variable.
-      --gardener-namespace string    Gardener namespace (project) to use.
+      --gardener-namespace string    Gardener Namespace (project) to use.
 Can also be set using the KCP_GARDENER_NAMESPACE environment variable.
   -h, --help                         Option that displays help for the CLI.
       --keb-api-url string           Kyma Environment Broker API URL to use for all commands.
 Can also be set using the KCP_KEB_API_URL environment variable.
       --kubeconfig-api-url string    OIDC Kubeconfig Service API URL used by the kcp kubeconfig and taskrun commands.
 Can also be set using the KCP_KUBECONFIG_API_URL environment variable.